Big Guy on the Google Pixel Buds: Part 2 – The Review

 Fighting the Noise

 The Google Pixel Buds are not noise canceling.
 I have read many reviews that say they don’t do a very good job of keeping the outside noises out of your ear while you are enjoying your favorite music or podcast.
 I have also read reviews saying that they are not loud enough and don’t have enough bass.
-In my experience, they do a pretty good decent job of keeping me entertained while the outside worlds gets noisy, and the bass is good enough.
+In my experience, they do a pretty decent job of keeping me entertained while the outside world gets noisy, and the bass is good enough.

 The first day I used them, I was out for a walk in the neighborhood, and I passed a neighbor power washing his front porch.
 Sure I heard it, but I could still hear my music just fine, and I didn’t even have the volume turned up that far.
 If I did need to turn up the volume, all I’d need to do is swipe forward on the right earbud.
 You can also swipe backward to turn the volume down.
 They even help keep me from getting 80’s rock stuck in my head while I’m at the gym.
 There’s nothing like fighting off an internal rendition of “Cherry Pie” while trying to focus on work later on.
 As for the bass, no they don’t produce deep, hard hitting bass, but it’s good enough for me, especially being right in my ear.